 One way to narrow down whether the performance issues with your shrink sleeve labeling machinery are caused by the machine itself, or the labels you are using is to run the machinery using a roll of labels that you know run well.
 Ensure that these labels are the right size and are not damaged in any way.
 If the machine functions properly using these labels, you know the problem lies with the film material you are using and can then more easily identify and troubleshoot the issue.

 It's important to understand the tolerances of your shrink sleeve materials and ensure that the lay flat dimensions (the measurement, in millimeters, across the flattened tube) of your labels fall within those tolerances.
-Have a millimeter scale nearby the machine and instruct the operators how to measure the layflat dimensions of your labels.
+Have a millimeter scale near the machine and instruct the operators how to measure the lay flat dimensions of your labels.
 If the labels are outside the specified tolerances you will encounter problems.

 Make sure that seam on your label is correctly positioned and does not split open due to lack of solvent adhesive.
 Seams should be consistent and intact, with no excessive solvent welding the sleeves together.